cakephp/docs/en/core-libraries/internationalization-and-localization.rst

     TypeFactory::build('datetime')->setUserTimezone($user->timezone);

 Once set, all datetime data will be treated as coming *from* the user's timezone.
-During marshalling operations, the ORM will automatically convert datetime values from the user's timezone into your application's timezone.
-This ensures that your application is always working in the timezone defined in ``App.timezone``.
+When marshalling request data, the ORM will automatically convert datetime values from the user's timezone into your application's timezone.
+This ensures that your application is always working in the timezone defined in ``App.defaultTimezone``.

 If your application handles datetime information in a number of actions you can use a middleware to define both timezone conversion and locale parsing::